MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 > {: .solution}
 {: .challenge}

-> ## Structuring your documentation
-> Realistically, you probably don't want just a single page for API documentation.
-You could separate your documentation by purpose.
-For example, you could have separate pages explaining visualization, calculation, and/or measurement, with an autosummary table of contents for each page that has relevant functions.
-{: .callout}

-## An Alternatre way - Automodule
+## An Alternate way - Automodule

-Alternatively, you could choose to break your module documentation into different pages.
+Alternatively, you could choose to break your module documentation into different pages with additional text.
 You may want to write documentation in addition to your docstring.
 Add a page called `measure.rst` with the following contents:

 ~~~
 Measure module